Fault Codes Explained: Current, Stored, Active, Past, & History. What’s the difference?

-Diagnostic Trouble Codes (DTCs) in professional diagnostic scanners provide detailed information about vehicle faults’ current and past states.
+Fault codes, also known as Diagnostic Trouble Codes (DTCs) in professional diagnostic scanners, provide detailed information about vehicle faults, what they mean, and indicate their current and past states.

 Stored and Current

-Stored and Current: This usually indicates a fault detected in the past and is still present.
+Stored and Current usually points to a fault detected in the past that is still present.
 It’s one of the most common code statutes.
-You will need to address the issue, and this code will change to STORED only, at which point you can clear it.
+You will need to address the issue so that the code status will change to STORED , at which point you can clear it.

 Current Fault Codes

+Current faults ( Active DTCs) are codes that point to issues in your car that are currently causing problems.
 These codes will not clear until you fix the issue.
-If they do clear, they will surely return after a day or two of driving.
+If they do clear, they will most likely return after a day or two, unless the fault was triggered due to a glitch in the car’s system.
 Fix the problem, and the status of these codes will change from Current to Stored, at which point you can clear them.

-Stored / Past / History Faults: These are issues that have occurred previously but are not happening now.
+Stored / Past / History Faults indicate issues that occurred previously but are not currently a problem.
 They give technicians an idea of intermittent problems or issues that might have been temporarily corrected but could return.

 Event

-This might not be a fault but an event that the ECU deemed important to log.
-For example, an “event” could be a sudden drop in oil pressure that was only momentary but might warrant investigation.
+This might not be a fault, but an event that the ECU deemed important to log.
+For example, an “event” could be a sudden, momentary drop in oil pressure that might warrant investigation.
 The fault code may say Stored and Current (Event) or Stored (Event).

 MIL ON / CEL ON

-When someone says “MIL on” or “CEL on”, the specific fault code has triggered or turned on the check engine light or the corresponding malfunction warning the instrument cluster.
+When someone says “MIL on” or “CEL on”, the specific fault code has triggered the check engine light or the corresponding malfunction warning in the instrument cluster.

 When the MIL/CEL is on, Diagnostic Trouble Codes (DTCs) will be stored in the vehicle’s computer, which can be read with an OBD scanner to help diagnose the issue.